Policing-Redefined/docs/docs/developer-docs/pr/ped-api/ped-detain-resist.md

 ---
 ### `GiveCitationToPed(Ped ped, Citation citation);`

-Gives a citation to the specified ped.
+Issues a citation for the specified ped that the player will be able to give to the ped.
 :::note
 Best suited for computer plugins.
 :::